-Over the next year I would come to love AC/DC especially with the American release of Dirty Deeds in 1981, five years after it was released everywhere else.
-After that, I went out and bought all of the old AC/DC albums.
+Over the next year I would come to love AC/DC especially with the American release of Dirty Deeds in 1981, five years after it was released everywhere else in the world.
+After hearing Dirty Deeds, I went out and bought all of the old AC/DC albums.
 To say I liked the Bon Scott version of AC/DC would be an understatement.

 As the years have passed and I get older, I get more and more depressed that Bon Scott left us at age 33.
 It is hard to fathom he has been gone 35 years.

 While not diminishing the passing of Buddy Holly, Jimi Hendrix or Jim Morrison and countless other rock icons, Bon’s death along with John Lennon’s and John Bonham’s (all coincidentally in 1980) are among the greatest losses to rock music ever.

 What Bon Scott would have gone on to do can only be left to conjecture, but I would venture to say he would have built upon the previous successes the band had finally achieved.
 My friends who had seen AC/DC live said Bon’s charismatic stage presence was palpable in person and it came through on film and video as well.
 With his unique voice and take no prisoners attitude when performing, the audience felt an authentic connection to Bon Scott.